 As a staff, we are all aware that IT and Computing skills should be developed through core and foundation subjects.
-Where appropriate, IT and Computing should be incorporated into schemes of work for all subjects.
+Where appropriate, IT and Computing is incorporated into schemes of work for all subjects.
 IT and Computing should be used to support learning in other subjects as well as developing computing knowledge, skills and understanding.
+Children will develop skills in core apps on iPads from Year 3 to Year 6, equipping them with a variety of skills which will be essential for future learning.